prebid/Prebid.js/modules/exadsBidAdapter.md

 ### User Id
 The approach used for impression id could be used for generating a unique user id.
-Also, it is recommended to store locally the id, e.g. by the browser localStorage.
+Also, it is recommended to store the id locally, e.g. by the browser localStorage.

 ```
 <script>